Hasim Rahman

-Hasim Sharif Rahman (born November 7, 1972) is an American former professional boxer who competed from 1994 to 2014.
+Hasim Sharif Rahman (born November 7, 1972) is an American professional boxer.
 He is a two-time world heavyweight champion, having held the unified WBC, IBF, IBO and lineal titles in 2001; and the WBC title again from 2005 to 2006.
 He was ranked as a top 10 heavyweight by BoxRec from 2000 to 2007, and reached his highest ranking of world No.6 in 2000.

 Rahman first became known on the world stage in 2001 when he scored an upset knockout victory against Lennox Lewis to win the unified heavyweight championship.
 Lewis avenged the loss and regained his championship by knocking out Rahman in a rematch later that year.
 Rahman won the WBC title (initially the interim version) for a second time in 2005 by defeating Monte Barrett, after which the WBC elevated him to full champion status by the year's end.
 His reign as champion ended in 2006 via another knockout loss, this time to Oleg Maskaev in a rematch of their first fight in 1999.

+Early life

+Born on November 7, 1972, Rahman was raised in Baltimore, Maryland.

+As a teenager, Rahman was an enforcer for drug dealers, and was known for surviving several shootings.
+He nearly died in a car accident (which left him with permanent scarring on his cheek and ear) and once survived a shooting where five bullets entered his body.

 Professional career

-1994–1997: prospect
+Early career

 Rahman started boxing at a relatively late age, taking up the sport at the age of 20.
 He had just 10 amateur bouts before making his pro debut on December 3, 1994, at age 22.
 Rahman tried to compensate on his lack of amateur background by being busy in the pros, sometimes fighting within five days from the previous bout.
 Rahman had nine professional fights in 1995, and eleven in 1996.

 Rahman had obvious natural boxing skills that propelled him to 11 knockout wins in his first 12 fights.
 He took a step up in class in March 1996 with a 10-round decision win over veteran Ross Puritty and seven months later, he repeated the feat against former world champion Trevor Berbick.
 In July 1997, he won the regional USBA heavyweight title, and four months later, he added another regional belt, the IBF Intercontinental heavyweight title, defending the USBA title three times and the Intercontinental belt twice.

-1998–2000: heavyweight title contention
+Rise up the ranks

+Rahman vs. Tua

 On December 19, 1998, Rahman faced fellow contender David Tua in a fight to determine the IBF's mandatory contender.
 Rahman was using his power jab well, out boxing Tua virtually every round.
 At the end of the 9th round Tua staggered Rahman with a devastating punch after the bell that dazed him.
 At the beginning of the next round Tua hit him with several heavy shots and the referee jumped in when Rahman was bobbing and weaving.
 Tua won by TKO.
 It was argued that it should have been a DQ.